dpaletti/ppo-on-grid2op/README.md

 # PPO on Grid2Op
 Experiments applying PPO algorithms to the Grid2Op RL environment.
+See the [slideshow](presentation.pdf) for a high-level view of the work done.

 ## Reproducing the results
 Clone the repository: